axsh/openvnet/docs/content/installation.md

 #### Interface

 As the sample environment has 2 virtual machines, here we define 2 database records of interface.
-These recores will be associated to the tap interfaces of the virtual machines.
+These records will be associated to the tap interfaces of the virtual machines.
 The former record contains `inst1`'s network interface information.
 The latter is for `inst2`.

 ```bash
 vnctl interfaces add --uuid if-inst1 --mode vif --owner-datapath-uuid dp-test1 --mac-address 10:54:ff:00:00:01 --network-uuid nw-test1 --ipv4-address 10.100.0.10 --port-name inst1